jyoti-255/Fake-News-Prediction-Model/README.md

 To classify news articles as real or fake using the trained model, run the `predict.py` script.
 You can provide input data as text or use the provided test data.

-### Contributing

-Contributions to this project are welcome!
-If you have ideas for improvements, new features, or bug fixes, please submit a pull request.
-For major changes, please open an issue first to discuss the proposed changes.